coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 - In coqtop and Proof General, use the :cmd:`Show Proof` `Diffs` command.

-- In |CoqIDE|, position the cursor on or just after a tactic to compare the proof term after the tactic with the proof term before the tactic, then select `View / Show Proof` from the menu or enter the associated key binding.
+- In CoqIDE, position the cursor on or just after a tactic to compare the proof term after the tactic with the proof term before the tactic, then select `View / Show Proof` from the menu or enter the associated key binding.
   Differences will be shown applying the current `Show Diffs` setting